• Home

 Answering the Unanswerable: Counselling those bereaved by suicide

-The impact of a suicide on whānau and hapū, friends, work colleagues and communities is both profound and enduring with many experiencing a more complicated grieving process that is further compounded by the stigma of suicide or mental illness.
+The impact of suicide on whānau, hapū, friends, colleagues, and communities is profound and enduring.
+Many individuals experience a complicated grieving process, further complicated by the stigma surrounding suicide and mental health issues.

 • Please Explain - An overview of suicide and why people do it